VapeLL/GMOD-MainMenu/README.md

 Uninstalling
 =============

-To uninstall this, open Steam and launch a verification of files that would replace my html folder !
+To uninstall this, open Steam and launch a verification of files that would replace my html folder and get the original back !